grafana/loki/docs/api.md

     loggers catch up.
 Defaults to 0 and cannot be larger than 5.
 - `limit`: The max number of entries to return
 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to one hour ago.

+In microservices mode, `/loki/api/v1/tail` is exposed by the querier.

 Response (streamed):